GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 contain other variables - but this can be slow.

-# Updates worth considering in future
+# Ideas for future updates

 * Advice on tsunami dissipation models, and integration of something like this into the peak-stage exceedance-rate products.